 To save additional time and money click here to decide whether you need a visa. iVisa can minimize the hassle of obtaining a visa by processing your application online.

-- Size: 2x2 inches or 4x6cm for the visa photo.
-4x6cm only for passport photo.
+- Size: 60mm x 40mm for the visa photo.
+2in x 2in only for the passport photo.

 - Color: RGB only.
 No filters or black and white.